Jonathan-Mandl/Ex4/README.md

 The Command2.cpp class is the option if the user enter 2 to define algorithem settings.
+The functions in that class is:

+ - Command2()
+ - execute()

+ The Command3.cpp class is the option if the user enter 3 to classify data.
+The functions in that class is:
+  - Command3()
+  - execute()

+The Command4.cpp class is the option if the user enter 4 to display results.
+The functions in that class is:
+ - Command4()
+ - execute()

+The Command5.cpp class is the option if the user enter 5 to download results.
+The functions in that class is:
+ - Command4()
+ - execute()